DrSaeedHub/Darkstat-Fast-Install/README.md

 This repository contains a Bash script that automates the installation and configuration of Darkstat, a network traffic analyzer for Linux.
 The script ensures that all necessary packages are installed, configures the network interface, and starts the Darkstat service.

-## Features

-- Installs required packages (`curl`, `gnupg2`, `unzip`, `git`, and `darkstat`).
-- Automatically detects the network interface.
-- Configures Darkstat with a default configuration.
-- Opens the required firewall port for Darkstat.
-- Enables and starts the Darkstat service.

-## Prerequisites

-- A Linux-based operating system (Debian/Ubuntu recommended).
-- Root privileges are required to run this script.

 ## Usage

 1. **Clone the Repository** (optional):